GiftXXVI/DSA_Show_Me_The_DS/3_huffman_coding.md

 ## Decode function

-The decode function for this implementation of a Huffman Tree has been shown to have a complexity of O(d*n(logn)^2).
+The time complexity of this function is O(n) where n is the length of the input binary string.
+(The operation of advancing the node pointer in the Huffman Tree is an O(1) operation.)

 more details are in the README.md